jrieke/fastapi-csv/README.md

 fastapi-csv people.csv
 ```

-This will start a fastapi instance based on the CSV file.
-It has an endpoint `/people`
+This will start a fastapi instance and auto-generate endpoints and query parameters
+based on the CSV file.
+In this case, the API has an endpoint `/people` (same name as the
-(same name as the file), which can be queried using the CSV's column names, e.g. you can
+file), which can be queried using the CSV's column names, e.g. you can do:
-do:

 - `/people?first_name=Rachel`
 - `/people?last_name=Johnson&age=48`

-Additionally, there are some convenience query parameters, e.g.
+Additionally, fastapi-csv creates some convenience query parameters for specific data
+types, e.g.

 - `/people&age_greaterThan=18` (for int/float)
 - `/people&age_lessThanEqual=18` (for int/float)